Aliases for ADCY2 Gene

 This gene encodes a member of the family of adenylate cyclases, which are membrane-associated enzymes that catalyze the formation of the secondary messenger cyclic adenosine monophosphate (cAMP).
 This enzyme is insensitive to Ca(2+)/calmodulin, and is stimulated by the G protein beta and gamma subunit complex. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADCY2 Gene

 ADCY2 (Adenylate Cyclase 2) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Circadian entrainment.
+Among its related pathways are Signaling by GPCR and DAG and IP3 signaling.
 GO annotations related to this gene include protein heterodimerization activity and phosphorus-oxygen lyase activity.
 An important paralog of this gene is ADCY4.

 UniProtKB/Swiss-Prot for ADCY2 Gene